 - Design the custom search results

-- Displaying the custom search on the site
+- Display the custom search on the site

 Before you create the custom search, you should create the custom post types, custom fields and taxonomy to search on.
 It is also a good idea to create some test content so that you can see how your search works.

 1. Choosing the custom search page

 Different websites need to have a custom search in different places.
 Toolset lets you turn any kind of page into a custom search page.
 There is a slightly different workflow for adding custom searches to different pages, so you should first choose the kind of page where you want to display your custom search.

 Custom search for the site’s homepage